 Rabbits might also thump sometimes when they are injured or in pain.
 As many of us know very well, injuries can be confusing and scary.
 It’s no wonder that they can cause a fear response in some rabbits.
 If your rabbit seems to be thumping for no reason, especially if they are showing other signs of sickness, you may want to consider bringing them to the vet for a checkup.

 The territorial instinct to thump is likely why our pet rabbits also thump at us when they are angry or annoyed.
-A rabbit will usually thump their hind legs just once to tell you they are annoyed.
+A rabbit will usually thump their hind legs just once and then hop away to communicate their annoyance.
 This behavior can be accompanied by growling, or you may find your rabbit giving you the cold shoulder for a while if they are very angry at you.

 Rabbits who are territorial will thump as a warning to let you know when you are entering their territory.
 They will pull their ears back and THUMP loudly to tell you “don’t come any closer!”
 Often times our rabbits will accept us as part of their family, but any new person (or animal) in the household will be given this warning.